hyp3r5pace/version-control-system/README.md

     ```
     Nothing to commit.
 No change in worktree since last commit [HEAD commit hash]
     ```
+    **NOTE**
+    ```
+    Make sure to set the user name and email-id using the [vcs set command] before using the vcs commit command for the first time.
+User name and email-id is included in the commit object to identify the author of the commit.
+    ```

+- ### vcs set
+    ```
+    command format: vcs set [--name] [--email]
+    ```
+    This command basically sets the user name and email-id of a person.
+This information is included in the commit as the commit author contact information or committer contact information.
+This is important so that in future, other people using the repository can identify which person made certain changes to the repository.
+This helps to establish a decentralized elementary blame system for the changes made in the repository, which is used by many people.
+To set or update the username, pass the --name flag succeded with the username and to set or update the email-id, pass the --email flag succeded with the email-id.

 - ### vcs checkout
     ```
       command format: vcs checkout [commit] [path]
     ```
     This command stores the previous state of the current repository which is marked by a commit previously made, in a empty directory pointed by the [path] argument.
 Thus, this command helps the user to rollback to a previous version of the current repository.
 The _path_ should point to a empty directory and the _commit_ passed as argument should be valid.
 Both the arguments _commit_ and _path_ are required.
 One can checkout to the latest commit by passing HEAD as the value of the _commit_ argument instead of the commit hash value.

     If path doesn't exist, then the _path_ will be created or if the directory doesn't exist, then a empty directory of the same name will be created where the rollback version of the repository will be initalized.